Jan9103/packer.nu/README.md

 A [packer.nvim][] inspired package-manager for [NuShell][].

 Newest officially supported NuShell version: `0.105.x`
+Should work with NuShell version: `>= 0.88.x`

 | :information_source: Please ensure to update nushell **after** packer supports the new version |
 | :--- |